harpreetsahota204/janus-vqa-fiftyone/README.md

 fiftyone plugins download https://github.com/harpreetsahota204/janus-vqa-fiftyone
 ```

 ## Usage in FiftyOne App

 You can use Janus directly through the FiftyOne App:

 1. Launch the FiftyOne App with your dataset
 2. Open the "Operators Browser" (click the icon or press `)
 3. Search for "Run Janus"
-4. Configure the parameters based on your chosen task:
+4. Configure the parameters based on your chosen task

+ℹ Note: This plugin assumes you are using a GPU with can support `bfloat16`.

 ### Available Tasks:

 Janus-Pro excels in both **multimodal understanding** and **text-to-image generation**.
 It achieves this by decoupling the visual encoding for these two tasks, which mitigates the conflict between them.

 **NOTE:** This plugin only supports the multimodal understanding tasks.

-Specifically, Janus-Pro demonstrates superior performance in the following areas:
+Janus-Pro demonstrates superior performance in the following areas:

-Janus-Pro demonstrates strong capabilities in various types of multimodal understanding, as evidenced by its performance on several benchmarks.
-The model excels at tasks that require integrating and interpreting information from both image and text inputs.

-Specific areas where Janus-Pro shows proficiency include:

 *   **General Image Understanding**: Janus-Pro exhibits impressive comprehension when handling inputs from various contexts.
 This suggests a broad understanding of image content and its relationship to textual descriptions.